LAS-OVCDEI Inclusive Pedagogy Certificate Spring 2024

 Objectives

 The 14-week Inclusive Pedagogy Certificate engages in online/in-person (hybrid) experiential learning to teach faculty and instructors practical tools for designing and teaching courses geared towards diverse populations of undergraduate and graduate students.
-Faculty, specialized faculty, and instructors will gain expertise in the following areas:
+Faculty, specialized faculty, and instructors will gain expertise in:

 • Understanding the role of bias in teaching and learning